Services, Guides, and Information

 The Portland Bureau of Transportation (PBOT) has launched the E-Scooter Trips Dashboard which shows electric scooter (e-scooter) use in Portland since the start of the e-scooter pilot program.
 This page explains what data is included, how to use the dashboard, and how to download the data yourself.

-As part of the 2019-20 E-Scooter Pilot Program, scooter companies are required to offer discounted pricing for Portlanders living on low incomes.
+As part of the E-Scooter Program, scooter companies are required to offer discounted pricing for Portlanders living on low incomes.
 This page contains information about each company’s discounted pricing plan and how to apply.

 Report summarizes bike-share, scooter-share, car-share, and private for-hire travel in Portland in 2019